 What does this mean in practical terms?
 Firstly, the rack system allows you to easily stack more food inside your air fryer without the worry that you will change the airflow around your food.
 Whereas, in the basket style air fryer, you must be very careful not to stack up too much food and end up with uneven cooking.

 Racks would make baking a much simpler process, too.
 You can easily space out your items on the racks, where you would probably need to batch cook with a regular air fryer.
 And can you imagine cooking toast in a basket style air fryer? 🙂

-Regular air fryer users often result to tossing their french fries halfway through their cook time.
+Regular air fryer users often end up tossing or shaking their french fries halfway through their cook time.
 This is the same for any food that can easily clump together and overlap.
-This not required when spaced out on the oven’s racks.
+This is not required when spaced out on the oven’s racks.